 If symptoms like stomach ache, diarrhea, weakness, fever, chills, sweating, and headache accompany the feeling of nausea, then you might have food poisoning.
 You could get this condition by eating food contaminated by bacteria, viruses, chemicals, or poisonous metals such as lead or cadmium.

 Cross contamination and improper storage of food could also cause food poisoning.
 Most symptoms start 24 hours after you’ve eaten something contaminated.
 But, foods contaminated with staphylococcus bacteria usually show symptoms between 1 and 8 hours after you’ve eaten.
+If you do suspect food poisoning, head to a medical practitioner at the earliest.1

 2. Stomach Ulcer